Harry Legge-Bourke: Family

-He inherited a fraction of the Lord Great Chamberlainship of England, succeeded by his son, William.
+He inherited a 1/20th of the Lord Great Chamberlainship of England, succeeded by his son, William.
 His daughter-in-law, the Hon.
 Shân Legge-Bourke, Lord Lieutenant of Powys, was made a lady-in-waiting to Elizabeth II.
-His granddaughter, Alexandra "Tiggy" Legge-Bourke (now Pettifer), was nanny to Princes William and Harry.
+His granddaughter, Alexandra "Tiggy" Legge-Bourke (now Pettifer), was nanny to Prince William and Prince Harry.
 Another granddaughter, Eleanor Legge-Bourke, is a television personality in France.

 Legge-Bourke died at his home in London on 21 May 1973, aged 59, after an operation for a stomach tumour.
 The by-election to replace him was won by Liberal Clement Freud.
 Legge-Bourke and his wife were cremated and their ashes buried in Ely Cathedral.